-Note that, notwithstanding any stipulation of the parties to the contrary, a mortgage created under Portuguese law cannot comprise more than three years of interest, but a new mortgage can be registered with relation to outstanding interest.
+Notwithstanding any stipulation of the parties to the contrary, a mortgage created under Portuguese law cannot comprise more than three years of interest, but a new mortgage can be registered with relation to outstanding interest.

 A mortgage created under Portuguese law may be denominated in euros or in any foreign currency that may be legally converted to euros.